The home office expense deduction can save you some significant money at tax time if you're self-employed and work out of your home.

 How to Include a Home Office Deduction on Your Tax Return

 If you're self-employed and you pay taxes as a sole proprietor or single-member LLC, you would then report this deduction on Line 30 of Schedule C with your tax return.
-For other business legal types, see this article about home business deductions and business types for more information on how and where to enter this deduction in your business tax return.
-If you are an employee, you can enter this deduction on Schedule A, Itemized Deductions.
+Partners in partnerships may be able to take a home office deduction.
+This article on home office deductions and business type has more information.